 Twists

-These give a chance to turn a failure into a messy success.
-If you fail a Check but have Edge, you may call upon the table for a Twist.
-After the Guide or another Player proposes a suitable Twist, re-roll all Edge dice.
-Tally up the new Score and Edge.
-For example, a player Checks 5 dice against a Difficulty of 3.
+For example, a player Checks 5D against Difficulty 3.
 They come up [1, 4, 4, 5, 6]: Failure!
-They call for a Twist, keeping their Score of 1 and re-rolling the four Edge dice.
-They get [1, 3, 5, 5] and combine it with their old Score of 1 for [1, 1, 3, 5, 5].
-The result is a Score of 5 and an Edge of 2 – success!
+They call for a Twist and accept it.
+Keeping their Score die of 1 and re-rolling the four Edge dice, they get [1, 3, 5, 5] and combine it with their old Score of 1 for [1, 1, 3, 5, 5].
+The adjusted result is a Score of 5 and an Edge of 2 – success!

-Other types of Twists are ideally immediate setbacks that apply regardless of success or failure and derive from the fiction.
+Other types of Twists are immediate setbacks that apply regardless of success or failure and derive from the fiction.
 For example, losing a weapon, breaking gear, harming a relationship, inflicting collateral damage, blurting out something incriminating, etc. These should be directly connected to the action triggering the twist – not unrelated coincidences, however unfortunate.

-- Ask the table for a suitable complication then reroll Edge dice.
+• Ask the table for a suitable complication then reroll Edge dice.

-- Use the new, partially rerolled result but suffer the Twist.
+• Use the new, partially rerolled result but suffer the Twist.

 Procedure